2015 Netball World Cup: Hosting rights

 Bids to host the 2015 Netball World Cup were submitted to the International Netball Federation (INF) in 2010.
 The two candidate cities chosen were Manchester, England and Sydney, Australia.
 In March 2011, INF delegates convened in Singapore, host nation of the 2011 World Netball Championships, to consider both bids.
 At the end of the conference, Sydney was announced as the host city for the 2015 tournament.

 This is the second time that Sydney hosted the competition, and the third time in Australia.
 Sydney last hosted the event in 1991, where Australia won a closely contested final against New Zealand.

 Venues

 The sixty four matches were played at the Allphones Arena and Netball Central in Sydney Olympic Park.
 Allphones Arena hosted the majority of the matches while Netball Central served as the official training venue for all sixteen participating teams.
 It also hosted pool matches, play-offs and placing games.

 Broadcasters

 This is a list of the broadcasters for the tournament in competing countries and regions.

 Umpires

 Seventeen umpires from six countries officiated matches at the tournament.

 Teams

 Qualification

 Sixteen teams contested the 2015 tournament.
-The home nation automatically qualified, along with the next five highest-ranked teams from the 2011 World Netball Championships:
+The home nation automatically qualified, along with the next five highest-ranked teams from the INF World Rankings.